 Advice regarding grant and loan overpayments

 Advice is available from the Student Financial Support Service for students who want to check the level of grant and loan overpayment they will incur if they withdraw.
-In addition, advisers can assist in negotiations with Student Finance England regarding when and how the overpayment will be recovered.
+In addition, advisers can assist in negotiations with the Student Loans Company regarding when and how the overpayment will be recovered.

 Returning to higher education in the future – previous study rules

 If a student withdraws from NTU, then their student finance entitlement is terminated with immediate effect.